ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.pipe: The sender's estimate of the amount of data outstanding in the network (measured in octets or packets).
-This includes data packets in the current outstanding window that are being transmitted or retransmitted and have not been SACKed or marked lost (e.g. "pipe" from {{RFC6675}}).
+This includes data packets in the current outstanding window that are inflight and have not been acknowledged or marked lost (e.g. "pipe" from {{RFC6675}} or "bytes_in_flight" from {{RFC9002}}).
 This does not include pure ACK packets.

 ###### Per-packet (P) state {#per-packet-p-state}

-This algorithm requires the following new state variables for each packet that has been transmitted but not yet ACKed or SACKed:
+This algorithm requires the following new state variables for each packet that has been transmitted but has not been acknowledged:

-P.delivered: C.delivered when the packet was sent from transport connection C.
+P.delivered: C.delivered when the packet was sent from transport connection
+C. TODO: I'm not sure what this is for?

-P.delivered_time: C.delivered_time when the packet was sent.
+P.delivered_time: C.delivered_time when the packet was delivered TODO: Does my reword work?

-P.first_sent_time: C.first_sent_time when the packet was sent.

 P.is_app_limited: true if C.app_limited was non-zero when the packet was sent, else false.

 P.sent_time: The time when the packet was sent.

+Additionally, TCP and other transport protocols that retransmit packets require:

+P.first_sent_time: C.first_sent_time when the packet was sent.

 ###### Rate Sample (rs) Output {#rate-sample-rs-output}